-That means knowing what their true intention is, and saying and doing that instead of something else.
+Effective communicators know what their true intention is.
+And they hold that focus, instead of doing something else.

-My husband, Ron, was an altar boy from age seven to seventeen.
-Toward the end, he felt disheartened that so many churchgoers seemed to practice ineffective communications and relationships year after year, as if feeling guilty and asking for forgiveness in church meant that changing their ways wasn’t necessary.
-So midway through a service one Sunday – unable to keep participating in something he didn’t feel good about – he stepped from behind the altar and walked down the aisle and out the door, for good.
+My husband, Ron, was an altar boy in the Catholic church from age seven to seventeen.
+Toward the end, he felt disheartened, because he believed that churchgoers practiced ineffective communications and relationships during the week, as though feeling guilty and asking for forgiveness in church meant that changing their ways wasn’t necessary.
+So midway through a service one Sunday, not wanting to continue participating in something he didn’t feel good about, he stepped from behind the altar and walked down the aisle and out the door for good.

-When he was twenty, he sat for a university exam after his first year of civil engineering.
-The other students worked to answer the questions, while he just stared at the pages, thinking about five more years of study in a field that he didn’t like.
-Then he stood up, dropped the booklet in a trashcan, and exited the building and an unwanted future.
+When he was twenty, he sat for a university exam at the end of his first year of civil engineering.
+The other students worked to answer the test questions, while he stared at the pages.
+He was contemplating five more years of study in a career field he didn’t like, and a life built on that.
+Finally, without a word, he stood up, dropped the booklet in a trashcan, and exited the building, and an unwanted future.

-In both cases, he made a decision without second-guessing it.
-He set aside his fear of being misjudged and acted on his inner knowing, without justification.
+In both cases, he made his decision without second-guessing it.
+He set aside his fear of the consequences and acted on his inner knowing.

-It’s all right to communicate whatever we think and believe.
-It’s important to remember, though, that there are as many views as there are people, and all people are right according to their perspectives.
+There are as many viewpoints as there are people, and all people are right according to their perspectives.

 Ron was fired from one of his first jobs, as an internal mail carrier for an insurance company.
-Male employees weren’t allowed to wear open-toed shoes because of a corporate image policy.
-And Ron objected, especially because it was an unusually hot summer.
+Male employees weren’t allowed to wear open-toed shoes, because of a corporate image policy.
+And Ron objected.
 He told the manager that it wasn’t fair that the women could wear sandals while he couldn’t.
 So they cut him loose.

-Our beliefs are thoughts that we keep thinking until they seem true and become our perception – and all our communications are filtered through our beliefs.
-So good communicators are quick to drop beliefs and perceptions that aren’t supportive of people and that don’t help a situation.
+Our beliefs are thoughts that we keep thinking until they seem true.
+And our communications are filtered through our beliefs.
+So effective communicators regularly examine their beliefs and perceptions, and they drop the ones that aren’t supportive and that don’t contribute to a situation.

-Someone in my family told me that he doesn’t want to see me anymore because our beliefs are different.
+A member of my family told me that he doesn’t want to see me anymore, because our beliefs are different.
 At first, I felt bad and blamed him for the way I felt.
 “If he would be different, I could feel better.”
 Eventually though, I stopped giving him the power to determine how I feel, by stopping believing that he had that power.

-I sometimes freelance as an editor for foreign companies, fixing typos and cleaning up awkward text in their English business material.
-One client, who is not a native English speaker, often challenges my corrections, insisting that he knows better.
+I sometimes freelance as an editor for foreign companies, fixing typos and cleaning up awkward text.
+One client, who is not a native English speaker, regularly challenges my work, insisting that he knows better.
 Even when I show him the accepted grammar rules, he refuses to make the changes.
-His priority has changed from whether the publications are right to whether he is right.
+His priority has changed from whether the business materials are right, to whether he is right.

-Confusion is normal and comes up regularly in communications.
-So the best strategy is to view it as a creative force that fuels change and pushes us toward new directions.
+Confusion in communication is commonplace.
+So our best strategy is to view it as a creative force that fuels change and pushes us toward new directions.

 6. They listen on purpose.

-One of my friends told me that he was the only one on his university dorm floor who could run a washing machine and that he ended up helping everyone with laundry.
+One of my friends told me that he was the only one on his university dorm floor who could run a washing machine and he ended up helping everyone with laundry.
+I learned a lot from that exchange.
 Wanting my sons to be independent, I taught them how to run our washer and made them responsible for their laundry, even though the youngest was only six.

-7. They know when to send and when to receive.
+7. They know when to be active and passive.

 Balanced communication includes sending and receiving.
-The sender expresses in an assertive and active way, while the receiver listens in a receptive and passive way – until they switch places.
+The sender expresses in an assertive, active way, while the receiver listens in a receptive, passive way, until they agree to switch places.

-Our true intentions always reveal themselves because it’s not possible to tell a lie without telling the truth at the same time.
-Whatever we think and feel will express, usually through our nonverbal signals.
+Our true intentions always reveal themselves, because it’s not possible to tell a lie without telling the truth at the same time.
+Whatever we think and feel will come forward through our nonverbal signals.

 One evening, my sons found a treasure map on the sidewalk outside our house.
 It looked authentic, with torn and singed edges, a drawing of a skull and crossbones, and a diagram of our neighborhood with a red “X” marking a spot.
 The guys couldn’t wait to search for the treasure, and Ron agreed to help.
-They followed the “path” through the “gras.”
-They crept down the boardwalk “stairs” to the “beach” by the “ocean.”
-They solved the riddle of the “43” (piling) next to the “X.” They sat in a circle holding hands, repeating the “magic word: yetzirachoc.”
-And finally, they dug for the “treasure in the sand.”
+Following the map’s instructions, they all walked the “path” through the “gras;” they crept down the boardwalk “stairs” to the “beach” by the “ocean;” they solved the riddle of the “43” (piling) next to the “X;” they sat in a circle holding hands, repeating the “magic word: yetzirachoc;” and finally, they dug for the “treasure in the sand.”
 What was under the “X?”
 The buried treasure turned out to be sodas and candy.
 “Wow!
 This is amazing!” they all agreed, as they sat by the shoreline in the moonlight, eating and drinking their treasure.
-“Who left the map?” they would wonder for years, always missing the clue in the word “gras,” which is how Ron, who’s from the Netherlands, spells it in Dutch.
+“Who left the map?” they would wonder for years, always missing the clue in the word “gras,” which is how Ron spells grass in his native Dutch.

 9. They think win-win.

-A win-win attitude requires that judgments, criticism and blame be off-limits.
-Acknowledging people’s strengths and focusing on cooperative partnerships is how the whole becomes greater than the sum of the parts.
+A win-win attitude means that judgments, criticism and blame are off-limits.
+Acknowledging the strengths of others, and focusing on cooperative partnerships, is how the whole becomes greater than the sum of the parts.

 10. They know how to influence effectively.

-I grew up in a rural setting, in a cabin in some woods alongside a lake.
+I grew up in a cabin in some woods alongside a lake.
 My parents had guns, and I was trained early how to handle them with caution and how to shoot empty cans off a log.
-I always wished I could aim as well as my sister who could shoot mistletoe out of the treetops at Christmas time.
+I always wished I could aim as well as my sister who could shoot mistletoe out of the treetops.
 My mom still lives in the woods and still sleeps with a .45 pistol in her bedside table.
 A few years ago, she had an extra gun and offered it to my son.
-I didn’t want him to take it because I believe guns attract gun energy, which he’s better off without.
-As he and I talked about his motivations for whether to own a gun, I gave him plenty of space to find his own answer inside himself, remembering that I could choose to feel OK no matter what his choice would be.
+I didn’t want him to take it, because I believe guns attract gun energy, which he’s better off without.
+As he and I talked about his motivations for whether to own a gun, I gave him the space to find his own answer inside himself, remembering that I could choose to feel OK, no matter what his choice would be.
 In the end, he turned it down.
-And I felt great!
+And I was thrilled!

-Good communicators live what they want to convey.
-They believe in the power of their message to go beyond providing information, to producing an experience that can create positive change.
+Effective communicators live what they want to convey.
+They believe in the power and potential of their message to go beyond simply providing information, to producing an experience.
 They don’t believe that their audience needs to be fixed.
-Yet they never give up on the possibility that individuals may receive something that could be helpful.
-Most importantly, they keep caring about people – no matter what those people say or do or believe.
-And that’s why good communicators are the up-lifters of the world.
+Yet they never give up on the possibility that individuals may receive something helpful.
+And they are up-lifters, because they care about their listeners, no matter how they respond.